revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-143. In the Producer, when does QueueFullException occur?
+143.In the Producer, when does QueueFullException occur?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 whenever the Kafka Producer attempts to send messages at a pace that the Broker cannot handle at that time QueueFullException typically occurs.

 </details>
 </blockquote>

 ---

-144. Tell me the difference between Kafka and Flume?
+144.Tell me the difference between Kafka and Flume?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Kafka is a  general-purpose tool for both used multiple producers and consumers.
-Whereas, Flume is considered as a special-purpose tool for specific applications.
+- Kafka is a  general-purpose tool for both used multiple producers and consumers.Whereas, Flume is considered as a special-purpose tool for specific applications.

 </details>